 The popular misconception that roots commonly smash through floors is a bit of a stretch.
 In reality, the most troubling aspect of a tree planted near your home is the roots’ tendency to absorb water in the soil.
+Keep reading for more information on how trees affect your home’s foundation.

 Ever Heard of a Thing Called Subsidence?